 To generate your token:

-- Go to Configuration > Account > Extensions.
+- Go to settings Configuration > Account > Extensions.

-- If deactivated, Activate the 'API' field.
-A 'Token' field will appear.
+- If deactivated, click Connect in the 'API' field.

 You can now use this token to build your API integrations.
-If you want to create a new token, click on Generate new.
+If you want to create a new token, click on Regenerate token.
 The old token will be invalidated.

 Rentman Public API documentation

 Read our Rentman API Documentation for all the information about authentication, headers, querying and limitations of our public API.
 Here you will also find all the codes necessary to the different calls.

 Good practices for API security

 API tokens give access to your Rentman account and you should protect them the same way you protect your password.
 Here are some common good practices for your API security: